 Because AI tools often use data input to feed back into training their models, it can be difficult to select AI tools for student and staff use which comply with the school system's legal obligations.
-Currently, the only large language model (LLM) chat service approved for use in RCSS is Microsoft Copilot, provided the procedures below are followed.
+Currently, the only large language model (LLM) chat services approved for use in RCSS are Microsoft Copilot and MagicSchool.AI (more information on the following page), provided the procedures below are followed.
 ChatGPT, Google Bard, and other LLM's are not permitted in RCSS because they do not comply with our Data Privacy and Security obligations.